A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Open Challenges and Research Directions

-\textsl{Challenge:} Considering the heterogeneity of application domains, data sources and prediction goals, event prediction methods must find a balance between flexibility and robustness.
-On the one hand, they have to be flexible with respect to (i) domain-specific properties and requirements, e.g. a very dynamic, clinical environment in the healthcare domain with a particularly strong requirement on uncertainty vs. a relatively stable environment of a standardized goods manufacturing facility with a relatively weak requirement on uncertainty, (ii) the data properties and quality issues of multiple data sources, e.g. different granularities of the data such as city- vs. country-level and missingness of data, and (iii) prediction goal properties, e.g. a single, stable prediction goal such as "treatment outcome of a patient is positive" vs. multiple, dynamic prediction goals such as the set of regulatory constraints a bank's business processes have to adhere to.
-On the other hand, event prediction methods have to be robust with respect to adversarial attacks and/or noise of the input data \cite{comuzzi_does_2019,klinkmuller_towards_2018,zhao_event_2021}, since event prediction in a PCM system has a direct real-world consequence through the action that the user chooses. \\ \textsl{Research direction:} One way to deal with the flexibility challenge is to limit the scope of the method to a certain problem space for which flexibility is not required anymore.
-So far, this approach dominates research on event prediction.
-Although this approach can solve the challenge by removing it from the equation to a large extent, it results in a very fragmented set of event prediction methods and transfers the challenge to the user.
+\textbf{C3 - Flexibility and Robustness}\\ \textsl{Challenge:} Considering the heterogeneity of application domains, data sources and prediction goals, EP methods must find a balance between flexibility and robustness \janikrev{(cf. \OB{7} and \OB{8})}.
+On the one hand, they have to be flexible with respect to \janikrev{three aspects}. \janikrev{First,} domain-specific properties and requirements (i) \janikrev{captures the effects of the respective application domain and environment}. \janikrr{For example, compare} a very dynamic, clinical environment in the healthcare domain with a particularly strong requirement on uncertainty vs. a relatively stable environment of a standardized goods manufacturing facility with a relatively weak requirement on uncertainty. \janikrev{Second,} the data properties and quality issues of multiple data sources (ii) \janikrev{captures the effects of the available data sources}, e.g. different granularities of the data such as city- vs. country-level and missing data. \janikrev{Third,} prediction goal properties (iii) \janikrev{captures the effects of how the future should look like}, e.g. a single, stable prediction goal such as "treatment outcome of a patient is positive" vs. multiple, dynamic prediction goals such as the set of regulatory constraints a bank's business processes have to adhere to.
+In addition to flexibility, EP methods have to be robust with respect to adversarial attacks and/or noisy input data \cite{comuzzi_does_2019,klinkmuller_towards_2018,zhao_event_2021}, since EP in a PCM system has a direct real-world consequence through the action that the user chooses. \\ \textsl{Research direction:} One way to deal with the flexibility challenge is to limit the scope of the method to a certain problem space for which flexibility is not required anymore.
+So far, this approach dominates research on EP.
+Although this approach can solve the challenge by removing it from the equation to a large extent, it results in a very fragmented set of EP methods and transfers the challenge to the user.
 Future methods should abstain from definitions that simplify the problem in this way.
-For (i) domain-specific properties and requirements and (ii) data properties and quality issues existing work supports the required flexibility (cf. assessment for \emph{uncertainty quantification}, \emph{online conceptualization} and \emph{multiple sources} in \autoref{sec:assessment}).
-Thus, the combination of these is a promising starting point for future work on meeting flexibility for (i) and (ii) together.
+For (i) domain-specific properties and requirements and (ii) data properties and quality issues existing work supports the required flexibility (cf. assessment for \emph{probabilistic prediction}, \emph{uncertainty quantification}, \emph{online conceptualization}, \emph{matching}, \emph{multiple sources} in \autoref{sec:assessment}).
+This combination is promising for future work on meeting flexibility for (i) and (ii) together.
 While \cite{DBLP:journals/is/LyMMRA15} called for flexibility regarding various sets of prediction goals, flexibility for (iii) prediction goal properties is usually still abstracted from or left unmentioned.
-Considering the multi-objective nature of event prediction \cite{zhao_event_2021} and the abundance of regulatory requirements on monitored systems such as banks \cite{gai_regulatory_2019}, clinics \cite{center_for_regulatory_stategy_americas_2020_2020,braithwaite_can_2017} or manufacturing facilities \cite{herrera_vidal_complexity_2021}, event prediction methods that are flexible with respect to prediction goal heterogeneity are highly beneficial.
-Since a more flexible event prediction leaves more room for adversarial attacks, research on flexible event prediction should study how these mechanisms interact with adversarial attack models.
-With respect to noise, methods are desirable that can reliably distinguish variances in the input data that require flexibility from noise that \janik{should be captured as aleatoric uncertainty}.
+Considering the abundance of regulatory requirements on monitored systems (cf. \textbf{C1}), EP methods that are flexible with respect to prediction goal heterogeneity are highly beneficial. \janikrr{Once again, \textbf{hybrid models} present themselves to separate predicting future events from the subsequent matching of prediction goals on the predicted sequence of future events \cite{rinderle-ma_predictive_2022}.
+As the hybrid model does not directly predict the prediction goal, it is significantly more flexible towards changing goals. } Yet, a more flexible EP leaves more room for adversarial attacks.
+Consequently, research on flexible EP should study how these mechanisms interact with adversarial attack models.
+Considering noise, methods are desirable that can reliably distinguish variances in the input data that require flexibility from noise that \janik{should be captured as uncertainty}.